COSD-PANDA/datasd_council_report_2017/main/community.md

 Bryan Olson with Environmental Services Department met with the Data & Analytics team for help on a Python script to calculate electricity demand charges for buildings with and without solar installations.

 #### Waze data collection
 The City of San Diego announced a data sharing partnership with Waze, a navigation app.
 The City sends Waze information about road closures and special events, and Waze shares traffic data with the City.
-Data & Analytics collected this data for a period of time to be able to analyze traffic patterns, especially as the City makes progress on its Climate Action Plan.
+This data helps the City with analyzing traffic patterns in support of the City's [Climate Action Plan](https://www.sandiego.gov/sustainability).